Tasks of the IWH

 Preparing Information for the Public

-With its magazine Wirtschaft im Wandel which appears in print at an edition of 800 copies the IWH informs the public every two months about results of its research on politico-economic relevant questions and topics.
+The IWH Newsletter Wirtschaft im Wandel informs the public every two months via e-mail about results of its research on politico-economic relevant questions and topics.
 In the IWH-Sonderhefte contributions like expert opinions, collective reports of various institutions and conference materials are published.
 The IWH discussion papers serve as a preparation for a publication in high-ranking academic journals and therefore always present the latest results of the IWH's research.

 A central task of the public relations department at the IWH is to support research through internal and external communication.
 The external communication ensures the public distribution of the IWH's research results whereas the internal communication is mainly in charge of the reporting system as well as the observation of the media response.